CVE-2025-1862: CWE-434 Unrestricted Upload of File with Dangerous Type in WSO2 WSO2 Enterprise Integrator

 Technical Analysis

-CVE-2025-1862 is a vulnerability classified under CWE-434, which involves the unrestricted upload of files with dangerous types in WSO2 Enterprise Integrator version 6.6.0.
+CVE-2025-1862 is a vulnerability identified in WSO2 Enterprise Integrator version 6.6.0, classified under CWE-434, which pertains to the unrestricted upload of files with dangerous types.
 The vulnerability arises from improper validation of user-supplied filenames in the BPEL uploader SOAP service endpoint.
-Specifically, an attacker with administrative privileges can upload arbitrary files to a location on the server that they control.
-This flaw allows the attacker to upload specially crafted payloads that can lead to remote code execution (RCE).
-The vulnerability is network exploitable (AV:N), requires low attack complexity (AC:L), but does require the attacker to have administrative privileges (PR:H) and does not require user interaction (UI:N).
-The scope is unchanged (S:U), and the impact on confidentiality and integrity is high, with a low impact on availability.
-Although the CVSS score is 6.7 (medium severity), the ability to achieve RCE means that successful exploitation can lead to full compromise of the affected server and potentially the data it processes or stores.
-The vulnerability affects WSO2 Enterprise Integrator 6.6.0, a middleware product widely used for integrating enterprise applications and services.
-No known exploits are currently reported in the wild, and no patches have been linked yet, indicating that organizations should prioritize monitoring and mitigation efforts.
-The vulnerability requires administrative privileges, which somewhat limits the attack surface to insiders or attackers who have already gained elevated access, but the impact of exploitation remains significant due to the potential for remote code execution and server compromise.
+Specifically, an attacker with administrative privileges can exploit this flaw to upload arbitrary files to a location on the server that they control.
+This capability enables the attacker to upload specially crafted payloads that can lead to remote code execution (RCE).
+Successful exploitation could allow the attacker to execute arbitrary commands on the affected server, potentially compromising the confidentiality, integrity, and availability of the system and its data.
+The CVSS v3.1 base score is 6.7 (medium severity), reflecting that the attack vector is network-based, requires low attack complexity, but demands high privileges (administrative access) and does not require user interaction.
+The impact on confidentiality and integrity is high, while availability impact is low.
+No known exploits are currently reported in the wild, and no patches have been linked yet, indicating that organizations using this product should prioritize mitigation efforts to prevent exploitation.

 Potential Impact